streamlit/streamlit/docs/caching.md

 ## Example 6: Mutating cached values

-As mentioned in the How Caching Works section, the Streamlit cache stores items by reference.
+As mentioned in the [overview](#caching) section, the Streamlit cache stores items by reference.
 This allows the Streamlit cache to support structures that aren't memory-managed by Python, such as TensorFlow objects.
 However, it can also lead to unexpected behavior — which is why Streamlit has a few checks to guide developers in the right direction.
 Let's look into those checks now.

 Let's write an app that has a cached function which returns a mutable object, and then let's follow up by mutating that object: